 DRIVER ON PHONE SERIOUSLY INJURED HIGHWAY CONSTRUCTION ZONE ROAD WORKER

-Minnesota Public Radio recently reported that last Monday afternoon, a construction zone worker was doing what she was supposed to do at work — flag traffic through a construction zone in East Bethel in the north metro.
+Minnesota Public Radio recently reported that, last Monday afternoon, a construction zone worker was injured while doing what she was supposed to do at work — flag traffic through a construction zone in East Bethel in the north metro.
 She was about to let a vehicle she had stopped drive through, when suddenly another car came speeding toward her.
 At the last second, the driver swerved around the car stopped in front of her — straight into the construction zone worker, seriously injuring her.

 “From what I understand it didn’t sound like there were any breaks screeching or anything,” said her fiance.
 “She didn’t have any time to react.”
-The woman was airlifted to Hennepin County Medical Center, where her fiance has stood vigil at her side ever since.
+The road worker was airlifted to Hennepin County Medical Center, where her fiance has stood vigil at her side ever since.
 “I just want to be here, I don’t want her to wake up and not have anyone,” he said, his voice cracking.
 “I don’t want her to have anyone she doesn’t recognize when she wakes up.”

 This accident is just the latest in a disturbing trend.
 Between 2011 and 2015 there were more than 86,000 crashes in Minnesota where distracted driving was a factor.
 “It’s a big concern,” said State Patrol Lt.
 Robert Zak.
 “Distracted driving is becoming more and more common, it’s the leading factor in crashes in the state of Minnesota.”
 Drivers are distracted during one in every four crashes in the state.
 In 2015 alone it contributed to more than 7,600 injuries and 74 deaths.